uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-introduction.md

   - 2:10pm-2:30pm
 ---

-# 2. Introduction to Workshop development using Morea
+# 2. Introduction to Module development using Morea

 <div class="responsive-iframe">
 <!-- this is the embed code provided by Google -->